Description: Antidiabetic Agent; Sodium-Glucose Cotransporter 2 (SGLT2) Inhibitor

 Frequently Asked Questions

 What is hypoglycemia?

-Hypoglycemia is a condition of low blood sugar (>3.9mmol/L-Canada; 70mg/dL-US) which is considered a medical emergency whereas hyperglycemia is a slow progressive condition.
-It generally occurs with irregularities in diet, exercise, and medications in diabetic patients.
+Hypoglycemia is a condition of low blood sugar (>3.9mmol/L-Canada; 70mg/dL-US) which is considered a medical emergency whereas hyperglycemia is a slowly progressive condition.
+It generally occurs with irregularities in diet, exercise and medications in diabetic patients.
 It is preferably treated with simple sugars such as dextrose; regular table sugar can work but is slower acting as it needs to be digested and if blood sugar is extremely low this delay can be a problem.
 Hypoglycemia has a large host of progressive symptoms from hunger, headache, nausea, sweating, palpitations, mood swings, irritability to seizure, coma and in severe cases, death.